VitalBuggy/dwm-ipc/README.md

 - A specific polybar fork called polybar-dwm-module which you can find [here](https://github.com/mihirlad55/polybar-dwm-module) (don't forget to install that correctly with all its dependencies)
 - The Xlib header files

-On the installation guide of the polybar module you don't have to apply any patches as I have already done that
+On the installation guide of the polybar dwm module you don't have to apply any patches as I have already done that

 ### Install